Uncertainties due to hadronic production in final-state interactions at long-baseline neutrino facility: EVENT generators: GENIE and NuWro

 \section{EVENT generators: GENIE and NuWro}

 Event generators are used to generate the events for the detectors to perform the simulation-based results for any experiments to get an idea about the expected observables.
 Neutrino communities have their own event generators that have inbuilt models that are tuned based on experimental data and generators work as a bridge for experimental and theoretical physicists.
-We have selected the two most common neutrino event generators: GENIE (Generates Events for Neutrino Interaction Experiments) v3.0.6 \cite{3} and NuWro \cite{4a} version 19.01 to perform our studies that are currently being used by most of the neutrino experiments in the USA and other countries.
-GENIE is being used by many neutrino baseline experiments running around the world, such as Minerva \cite{3b}, MINOS \cite{3c}, MicroBooNE \cite{3d}, NoVA \cite{3e}, and ArgoNEUT \cite{3g} experiments.
+We have selected the two most common neutrino event generators: Generates Events for Neutrino Interaction Experiments (GENIE) v-3.0.6 \cite{3} and NuWro \cite{4a} version 19.01 to perform our studies that are currently being used by most of the neutrino experiments in the USA and other countries.
+GENIE is being used by many neutrino baseline experiments running around the world, such as Minerva \cite{3b}, MINOS \cite{3c}, MicroBooNE \cite{3d}, NOvA \cite{3e}, and ArgoNEUT \cite{3g} experiments.
 NuWro has been developed by a group of physicists Cezary Juszczak et. al. at the Wroclaw University \cite{4a} and is now being used as a complementary neutrino events generator by most neutrino experiments.
 GENIE has been developed putting special emphasis on scattering in the energy region of few GeV, important for ongoing and future oscillation studies experiments, while NuWro covers the neutrino energy scale from $\sim 100 $ MeV to $\sim 100 $ GeV.
 The basic architecture of NuWro follows better known MCs like NEUT \cite{4c} or GENIE \cite{3}.
-It operates all types of interactions important in neutrino-nucleus interactions as well as DIS hadronization and intranuclear cascade.
+It operates all types of interactions important in neutrino-nucleus interactions as well as Deep Inelastic Scattering (DIS) hadronization and intranuclear cascade.
 NuWro serves as a tool to estimate the relevance of various theoretical models being investigated now.
 GENIE is a modern and flexible platform for neutrino events simulation.
-The common approach used for dealing with neutrino-nucleus interaction analysis and the ways considered for neutrino-nucleus interaction processes in both the generators.
-In GENIE, the Relativistic Fermi gas (RFG) model is used which is based on the model suggested by A. Bodek and J.L.
-Ritche \cite{3h} while in NuWro, Local Fermi gas (LFG) is used as a nuclear model.
-Modeling of QE scattering is according to Llewellyn Smith model \cite{3i} in both the generators.
-Also the latest BBBA07 \cite{3n} and BBBA05 \cite{3j} vector form factors used by GENIE and NuWro respectively.
-GENIE uses a variable value of axial mass $M_A$ between 0.99 - 1.2 $GeV/c^{2}$ while NuWro uses a variable value of axial mass between 0.94 - 1.03 $GeV/c^2$.
-In our work, we have used axial mass $M_A$ = 1 $GeV/c^2$.
-GENIE considered $\Delta$ contribution as well as other resonance modes individually based on Rein-Sehgal model \cite{3k} however, in NuWro we have only $\Delta$ contribution and for the rest of resonance modes, we have an average based on Adler-Rarita-Schwinger model \cite{3o} for RES events.
-For DIS events, NuWro employs Quark-Parton model \cite{3p} while GENIE uses Bodek and Yang model \cite{3l}.